 Type in URLs and use bookmarks instead of clicking links

-Clicking on links in random emails can be a very risky game.
+Clicking on links in random emails can be a hazardous game.
 As you try to block all attacks and learn how to prevent phishing, don’t be reckless with random click baits.
 Instead, open your browser and manually type out the URL of the company you’ve received an email from.
 Alternatively, you can bookmark your most frequently used websites.
 That way, you can quickly open them from your browser when needed – make sure the sites are legitimate before bookmarking them!

-Phishing attacks are advancing
+Phishing attacks are advancing.

 Phishing is most commonly associated with online banking.
 But, it’s worth remembering that phishing attacks can be used to impersonate just about any organization or individual.
 Hence, the effects can be almost as devastating.
 For example, losing the login credentials to your email or social media accounts could have far-reaching consequences on your personal and professional life.
 Having your login credentials stolen on one site can also affect your other accounts if you use the same passwords for other online services.

-Watch out for the pop-ups ads
+Watch out for the pop-ups ads.

 What to Do If You Suspect a Phishing Attack